Anatomy of a Ghost: How Do Ghosts Manifest and Affect the Physical World?

-It's fine to say ghosts dwell on some plane of existence or vibratory rate that puts them beyond our everyday senses-but
+It's fine to say ghosts dwell on some plane of existence or vibratory rate that puts them beyond our everyday senses-but then,

-then, how do they interact with the world that is apparent to our senses?
+how do they interact with the world that is apparent to our senses?

 We can't just say "they're invisible".
-It would explain why we don't see them, but how
+It would explain why we don't see them, but how do they move

-light around them, or if they are simply transparent, why don't we bump into them?
+them, or if they are simply transparent, why don't we bump into them?
 And if they are invisible and indiscernible

-physically because they are oscillating at a wavelength we can't see, like microwaves or gamma rays, it still doesn't
+physically because they are oscillating at a wavelength we can't see, like microwaves or gamma rays, it still doesn't explain

-How ghosts can interact physically with our world is still a mystery, but it's possible to put
+How ghosts can interact physically with our world is still a mystery, but it's possible to put together some workable

-together some workable theories.
+theories.
 Let's look at what we do know.

-the spirit is there, depending on the range of the fluctuation and what's going on at the time.)
+is there, depending on the range of the fluctuation and what's going on at the time.)

-Let's look first at whether heat is a viable source of energy to help ghosts manifest
+Let's look first at whether heat is a viable source of energy to help ghosts manifest and perform

-When any object absorbs heat energy,
+When any object absorbs heat energy, it means

-of the same temperature.
+the same temperature.